bqwerr/bqwerr/README.md

 ### Hi there <a href="https://bqwerr.github.io/"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%"></a>, I am Srujan
 This is the place where I explore and learn Technical skills.

-- 🌱 I’m currently improvising my Backend knowledge.
+- 🌱 I’m currently exploring Microservices & Backend Technologies.
 - ⚡ I’m looking to collaborate on real time projects.
 - 👨‍💻 &nbsp;Check out my projects and experiences at [bqwer.github.io][website]
 - ♞ I am also active at [Lichess][lichess]